r3glisss/nvim/README.md

-# neovim
+# nvim
-My neovim configuration
+My neovim configuration.
+Clone this repo in ./config/ and open nvim.